nicoguaro/nicoguaro.github.io/posts/isometric_inkscape2.rst

    :align:  center

 We can now proceed, to recreate the desired figure.
-I don't know the exact dimensions of the box; my guess is that the cross section was a square and the aspect ratio was 5:1.
+I don't know the exact dimensions of the box; my guess is that the cross-section was a square and the aspect ratio was 5:1.
 After applying the transformations to each rectangle we obtain the following (adding some tweaks here and there).